 1. Discussion on how to proceed with a Police Power Ordinance for Noise and Dangerous Building Ordinance.
 After deliberation, the consensus of the Board was 4 to 1 not to pursue a Noise Ordinance any farther at this time.

-2. Dangerous Building Ordinance; many good thoughts came from the discussion, so the consensus of the Board was 4 to 1 to pursue an ordinance farther.
+2. Dangerous Building Ordinance; many good thoughts came from the discussion, so the consensus of the Board was 4 to 1 to pursue an ordinance FURTHER

 F. AGENDA ITEM FOR INFORMATIONAL PURPOSE ONLY: